valITino/SOC-9000/docs/BEGINNER-GUIDE.md

    pwsh -File .\scripts\download-isos.ps1
    ```

-The script checks your `isos` folder (`E:\SOC-9000\isos` by default), downloads each file if it does not already exist, and verifies basic properties (size and type).
-Direct download URLs are embedded in the script; you can update them if new releases become available.
-If you prefer to supply your own ISOs, you can place them in the folder and the script will skip downloading.
+The script checks your `isos` folder (`E:\SOC-9000\isos` by default), downloads Ubuntu automatically if it is missing, and opens vendor pages for pfSense, Windows 11, and Nessus so you can download them manually.
+If you prefer to supply your own files, place them in the folder and the script will skip them.

 ### One‑click installer